-- Menagerie Mum – longtime friend and colleague, currently living in Johannesburg, and who is mum to two teenage boys and an assorted menagerie of cats, dogs and not least, Louise, the chicken, now in chicken heaven
+- Menagerie Mum – longtime friend and colleague, currently living in Johannesburg, and who is mum to two very tall teenage boys and an assorted menagerie of cats, dogs and not least, Louise, the chicken, now in chicken heaven

 - Suzie Wine – friend and business associate and owner of McGregor’s first wine bar, and soon to be proprietor of another fine establishment.

 More, I am sure, will be added…

 Blog pals with whom I share real (not virtual) friendship, i.e. they have been or are a part of my life or a past life….and with whom I still stay in touch.

 - Under the Milkwood Tree, like mine, is an evolving blog.
 Jeanette is a

 formerjournalist and writer.
 Many moons ago, at Rhodes University, we lived in the same corridor.
 We lost touch, and through the passage of time, the social media and, more importantly, shared interests, we have reconnected.

 - Letters from a Mother is a whimsical view of life, love and the pursuit of happiness, through the words, drawings and artistic musings of a mother – as she writes to her son and his family.
 That son is good friend, The Baron….